needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 #### Teleportation Area Interactable

-The Teleportation Area Interactable is a specialization of the `BaseTeleportInteractable` class.
+The Teleportation Area Interactable is a specialization of the `BaseTeleportationInteractable` class.
 It allows the user to select any location on the surface as their destination.

 The Teleportation Area Interactable is intended to be used by the XR Ray Interactor or any of its specializations.
 It uses the intersection point of the ray and the area's collision volume to determine the location that the user wants to teleport to.
 It can also optionally match the user's rotation to the forward direction of the attach transform of the selecting Interactor.
 The Teleportation Area Interactable has a specialized implementation of the `GenerateTeleportRequest` method, which generates a teleportation request that is queued with the Teleportation Provider.